InductiveComputerScience/i-slash-x86/language.md

 ### Types

 It is annoying to having to put types on all our instructions.
 Instead, we can put type specifications in a separate structure and compute the types.
 We can also compute whether the operands are literals or memory.
-The convention is that for a function X, its structure is called XS.
+The convention is that for a function `X`, its structure is called `XS`.
 It contains the input, output and working memory (local variables) of the function.

- * Bgs means "BeGin Structure".
+ * `Bgs` means "BeGin Structure".
- * Ens means "ENd Structure".
+ * `Ens` means "ENd Structure".
- * Fnc means "begin FuNCtion"
+ * `Fnc` means "begin FuNCtion"
- * Ret ends the function.
+ * `Ret` ends the function.

 ```
 Bgs fS